undertext/undertext.github.io/_posts/2018-08-08-learn-some-bash-by-adding-git-branch-name-to-bash-prompt.md

 ---
 layout: post
-title: Learn some bash by adding git branch name to bash prompt
+title: Learn some bash scripting by adding current git branch name to bash prompt
 ---

-Maybe you saw something like this in your terminal:
+Maybe you saw something like this:
 {% highlight bash %}
  04:13 PM:~/www/project (dev) $
 {% endhighlight %}
-The terminal is telling what is the current git branch of repository in current directory.
+The terminal is telling what is the current git branch name of repository in current directory.
 And maybe you are wondering how it works.
 Let's implement this functionality!

 PS1 environment variable